 Who doesn't love a Brooklyn Blackout Cake?
 It's the iconic cake that became the official cake of Brooklyn, made famous by its creators at Ebingers Bakery.
 Three layers of chocolate cake are filled with chocolate pudding, frosted with the pudding, and topped with cake crumbs pressed into the side of the cake.
 This is a frozen version of the famous cake: three layers of chocolate sponge cake, chocolate semifreddo, chocolate ganache, and cake crumbs.
 I made a chocolate sponge, but you can use whatever type of cake you want (even cookie crumbs!).
-This particular cake recipe freezes really well; it was inspired by the Brooklyn Blackout Cake, but the sponge layer is a recipe I have been using for more years than I care to admit -- I have no idea where I got it, and it's hand-written in my recipe folder. - sdebrango
+The cake layer freezes really well and is a simple chocolate sponge cake recipe. —sdebrango

 Cake and Semifreddo